spoodzxs2345/pest-detection/README.md

 The model is based on the YOLOv8 Nano architecture, which is a lightweight version of the YOLOv8 object detection algorithm, which is suitable for Raspberry Pi 4.
 The model was trained on a dataset of images of various plant pests.
 The dataset was collected through web scraping of various plant pest images.

 ## Performance ⚙
 The model achieved a mean AP over different IoU thresholds, from 0.5 to 0.95, step 0.05 of 0.195 for all classes in validation.
-The following is a breakdown of the AP for each class:
+The following is a breakdown of the mAP for each class:

 - aphid: 0.0899
 - fruit fly: 0.292